The Littlest Hobo: Plot

 Plots ranged from the simple "dog-helps-person" stories to secret agent-type adventures.

-In season 5's two-part episode "The Genesis Tapes" a scientist and a reporter theorized that Hobo was a type of superior canine.
+In two-part, fifth-season episode "The Genesis Tapes" a scientist and a reporter theorized that Hobo was a type of superior canine.
 The reporter theorized that there was one dog and the scientist theorized that there were up to one hundred such dogs.
 The two-part episode had the scientist and reporter trying to capture Hobo to study him, with the reporter wanting a story and the scientist wanting to claim to be the first to discover the meta-canine as he put it.
 Both episodes feature flashback footage from the first five seasons of the series, with the first episode being the only episode of the revival series to include footage from the original 1960s series.
 At the end of the episode, Hobo found the evidence the reporter and scientist had collected and destroyed it, implying that Hobo did not want any evidence of his origins or nature becoming public.

-Trainer Chuck Eisenmann used several dogs to play the role of "London" as he had selected dogs entirely based on their appearance.
+Trainer Eisenmann used several dogs to play the role of "London" as he had selected dogs entirely based on their appearance.
 He determined which dogs to use for the scenes by making use of their abilities such as if one dog did not mind carrying objects or if one were small enough to safely jump through a car window and manoeuvre through the seats.
 In Eisenmann's book, A Dog's Day in Court, one of the dogs used in the 1970s series was London's grandson, who was also known as London.

-A 2005 episode of the CTV sitcom Corner Gas, entitled "The Littlest Yarbo", pays tribute to the series by having a character (Hank Yarbo) convinced that a stray dog visiting the town is Hobo.
-The episode ends with a reprise of Terry Bush's "Maybe Tomorrow" theme song.

 Theme music

-The show's theme, "Maybe Tomorrow", was written by Terry Bush and John Crossen.
+The series' theme, "Maybe Tomorrow", was written by Terry Bush and John Crossen.
 The original was sung by Terry Bush.
 In 2005, Bush commercially released the song on his debut album, entitled Maybe Tomorrow.
+A NatWest advertisement promoting its credit card services featured the song, accompanied by animation of a dog wearing a NatWest credit card on its collar.
 The song was later used in a 2011 Dulux paint advertisement.
 Additionally, in 2017, the song was in a Canada 150-themed Co-Op stores advertisement.
-A cover of the song, performed by Nightingale Cummings, was featured in season ten of the television show Trailer Park Boys.